ZcashFoundation/zebra/book/src/user/custom-testnets.md

 In order to use a custom Testnet, Zebra must be configured to run on Testnet with non-default Testnet parameters.
 If the node is meant to mine blocks, it will need a `[mining]` section, and if it's meant to mine blocks with non-coinbase transactions, it will also need the `[rpc]` section so the `send_raw_transaction` RPC method is available.

-Relevant parts of the configuration file:
+Relevant parts of the configuration file with practical Testnet parameters:

 ```toml
 [mining]